 - Science (Core Science, Double Science or Triple Science)

 Some schools make other subjects compulsory, so it is worth checking what you are required to do at your school.

-Whatever you are planning to do in the future, it is now a requirement for you to retake both maths and English Language GCSEs until you obtain a C Grade (or a Grade 4 in the new GCSE grading system).
+Whatever you are planning to do in the future it is now a requirement for you to retake both maths and English Language GCSEs, until you obtain a Grade 4 in the new GCSE grading system.